Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Be more prescriptive in what projects specify

 An earlier version of this PEP was much more strict in what could be put into Import-Name.
 This included turning some “SHOULD” guidelines into “MUST” requirements and being specific about how to calculate what a project “owned”.
-In the end it was decided that was too restrictive and risked being implemented incorrectly or the spec being unexpectedy too strict.
+In the end it was decided that was too restrictive and risked being implemented incorrectly or the spec being unexpectedly too strict.

 Since the metadata was never expected to be exhaustive as it can’t be verified to be, the looser spec that is currently in this PEP was chosen instead.